ioannis-doitsinis/My_Projects/03.LLM_Project/ReadMe.md

 we have our own team who work closely together so when someone comes along looking into something new then everyone will know what was done before them...
 So please

-:memo: **Note:** The untrained GTP2 model gives a slightly generic reply and which doesnt directly address the question in the prompt.
+:memo: **Note:** The untrained GTP2 model gives a slightly generic reply, which doesnt directly address the question in the prompt.
 Although still related to the matter, it lacks logical flow and fails to communicate requirements for the position.

 ### __Fine-Tuned Results__